 Dr. Holly Boffy is a member of the Louisiana State Board of Elementary and Secondary Education, representing District 7.
 She was re-elected to serve a third term in 2019.
 Boffy founded EdTalents to support schools, districts, and organizations in building educator talent systems to attract, hire, place, develop, leverage, and retain strong teachers and leaders.
 Previously, Boffy spent six years with the Council of Chief State School Officers, supporting state education agencies with teacher and leader initiatives.
 She taught middle school for ten years, earned National Board Certification in 2006, and served as an adjunct instructor for the University of Louisiana–Lafayette.
 Boffy is the 2010 Louisiana State Teacher of the Year.
 She earned three degrees from Louisiana State University, including a bachelor of science, master of education, and education specialist in curriculum and instruction.
 She earned her doctorate from Walden University with a study on the implementation of student standards, Progression of Elementary Teachers in Implementing Language Arts Common Core State Standards.

-Derrell Bradford is the executive vice president of 50CAN: The 50-State Campaign for Achievement Now, and the executive director of its New York branch, NYCAN.
-In his role, Derrell trains and recruits local leaders across the country to serve as executive directors of state CANs, advocacy fellows, and citizen advocates.
-He leads the National Voices fellowship which focuses on education policy, media, and political collaboration, and is a member of the organization’s executive team.
-Derrell previously served as the executive director at Better Education for Kids.
-At B4K Derrell worked to secure passage of the tenure reform legislation TEACH NJ.
+Derrell Bradford is the president of 50CAN: The 50-State Campaign for Achievement Now.
+In his role, Derrell leads 50CAN’s SPARK work and trains and recruits local leaders across the country to serve as executive directors of state CANs, advocacy fellows, and citizen advocates.
+He also leads the National Voices fellowship which focuses on education policy, media, and political collaboration.
+Derrell previously served as the executive director at New Jersey’s Better Education for Kids, where he worked to secure passage of the tenure reform legislation TEACH NJ.
 Prior to B4K, Derrell spent nine years with New Jersey’s Excellent Education for Everyone (E3) as director of communications and then executive director.
-While there he also served on the state’s Educator Effectiveness Task Force.
-Derrell is a member of the Aspen Global Leadership Network (Pahara Fall 2016) and serves on several boards including Success Academy Charter Schools and the PIE Network.
-He was the founding board chair of EdBuild and a senior visiting fellow at the Thomas B. Fordham Institute.
-A native of Baltimore, Derrell attended the St. Paul’s School for Boys and the University of Pennsylvania.
+Derrell frequently contributes to education debates in print, digital, radio, and TV media.
+He serves on several boards, including Success Academy Charter Schools, yes. every kid., the National Alliance for Public Charter Schools, the advisory boards of the Alliance for Catholic Education at Notre Dame and the National Association of Charter School Authorizers, the PIE Network, and was the founding board chair of EdBuild.
+A native of Baltimore, Derrell attended the St. Paul’s School for Boys and received a bachelor’s degree in English from the University of Pennsylvania.

-Dr. Sydnee Dickson has been serving the children of Utah as a proud educator for the past 39 years.
-She joined the Utah State Office of Education in 2007 and was named state superintendent of public instruction in 2016.
-Prior to joining the Utah State Office of Education, Dickson served in Utah public schools in roles including teaching, school counseling, and school and district administration.
-Superintendent Dickson began her education in a two-room schoolhouse in rural Utah and went on to earn two master’s degrees in school counseling and school administration as well as a doctorate in education leadership and policy at the University of Utah.
-Dr. Dickson is a frequent participant on state and national committees, task forces, and boards, including currently serving on the board of trustees for the Council of Chief State School Officers and on the West Ed board of directors.
+Dr. Sydnee Dickson is a Special Assistant at the University of Utah College of Education.
+Prior to joining the University, Dickson served for eleven years as the state superintendent of public instruction.
+She previously served Utah public schools in roles including teaching, school counseling, and school and district administration.
+Dickson began her education in a two-room schoolhouse in rural Utah and went on to earn two master’s degrees in school counseling and school administration as well as a doctorate in education leadership and policy at the University of Utah.
+Dr. Dickson is a frequent participant on state and national committees, task forces, and boards, including serving on the board of trustees for the Council of Chief State School Officers and on the West Ed board of directors.
 Her professional expertise is grounded in engaging community partners, providing educators with evidence-based professional learning, and developing transformative school leadership.
 Dickson is passionate about developing equitable school systems to close achievement gaps and ensure students are prepared to have choices for their future.

-Dr. Chad E. Gestson has served as superintendent of the Phoenix Union High School District since fall 2015.
-Under his leadership, Phoenix Union has launched six new schools, including a Gifted and Talented Academy, a Digital Academy, and the Phoenix Coding Academy.
-Phoenix Union has seen tremendous increases in graduation rates, scholarship totals, and college matriculation rates since 2015.
-Gestson was formerly with the Broad Academy and Teach for America, and is a member of Chiefs for Change.
+Dr. Chad E. Gestson serves as the founding Executive Director of the Arizona Institute for Education and the Economy, a collective impact group with a mission of cultivating solutions that drive educational and economic equity and prosperity in Arizona.
+He also serves as the Special Advisor to the President on K-12 Initiatives at Northern Arizona University.
+Gestson spent 22 years in K-12 education, most recently as Superintendent of Arizona’s largest high school district, Phoenix Union High School District.
+Gestson was formerly with the Broad Academy and Teach for America, and is a former member of Chiefs for Change.
 He has also served as a leadership director, high school principal, middle school principal, elementary school assistant principal, and teacher.
 Prior to his public education career, Gestson was a commercial construction superintendent.
 He holds a BA from the University of Washington, an MEd from Arizona State University, and an MEd and EdD from Northern Arizona University, where he was named the Outstanding Doctoral Student of the Year.

 Johnny Key served as the commissioner of the Arkansas Department of Education from 2015 to 2023.
 Key helped guide the agency in transforming Arkansas to lead the nation in student-focused education; and in providing leadership, support, and service to schools, districts, and communities so that every student graduates prepared for college, career, and community engagement.
 Key began his public service career in the Baxter County Quorum Court as a justice of the peace.
 Afterward, he was elected to the Arkansas House of Representatives and Arkansas Senate.
 During his state senate tenure, Key served on the Education Committee and served as chair for one term.
 Key graduated from University of Arkansas–Fayetteville in 1991 with a Bachelor of Science in chemical engineering.